 Skip to content

-Docker Swarm is officially deprecated.
+Docker Swarm is still maintained (Mirantis committed to keeping it alive after acquiring Docker Enterprise), but upstream activity is low and most community momentum has moved elsewhere.
 This guide walks through moving from a Swarm cluster to a dockmesh-managed fleet.

 Swarmdockmesh